openshift-kni/performance-addon-operators/docs/performance_profile.md

 ## PerformanceProfile

-PerformanceProfile is the Schema for the performanceprofiles API.
+PerformanceProfile is the Schema for the performanceprofiles API

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |